Edinburgh Castle Page Contents

 Edinburgh Tattoo on the Esplanade

-The spur was an outer work V shaped Bastion defensive position, built on the outer side of the ditch on the current location of the Esplanade.
-No remains are visible, but remains were found 2-3 metres underground when workmen were digging for foundations for the Tattoo Seating structures.
+The spur was an outer work V shaped Bastion defensive position, built on the outer side of the ditch on the current location of the Esplanade and covering about 80% of the Esplanade area.
+Possible remains are the left wall No other remains are visible, but remains were found 2-3 metres underground when workmen were digging for foundations for the Tattoo seating structures.
+The old pictures showing the Spur give you an indication of what it looked like.

 This entrance is closed to the public.
 What is interesting is that the tunnel runs under the castle to the far end, to a private area behind the Redcoat Cafe.
 Contrary to rumours it is the only tunnel found in the Castle.